Best Male Enhancement Pills

 On the other hand, the weight of that parent company allows it to do more than some others can, including funding clinical research of some of its formulas.
 It also allows most of its products to be manufactured in cGMP-compliant facilities, which lends a bit to safety and quality standards (ExtenZe was the only Leading Edge Health product whose manufacturing facilities we couldn’t verify).
 And its variety of products, while confusing, might serve a wider range of potential customers; in theory, one product may help men who need to address testosterone more than anything else, while another may help those who want a supplement that’s predominantly botanicals instead of chemicals.

-Leading Edge Health has offered our readers specific discount codes you’ll find in the pricing sections for each of the products below.
+Leading Edge Health has offered our readers specific discount codes, which you’ll find in the pricing sections for each of the products below.
 Its various brands offer their own discounts on a consistent basis (reflected throughout our guide), but the Innerbody codes often save you a bit more.

 Insider Tip: To receive the Innerbody discount, you have to click through the links provided, as simply entering the code text will conflict with any ongoing promotions and may not activate properly.

-Let’s look at each of the products from Leading Edge Health that made our cut:
+Let’s look at each of the products from Leading Edge Health more closely.

 ExtenZe